 Water bottle or hydration bladder storage

-Being able to carry enough water for your hike is one of the most important reasons to get a hiking daypack in the first place, and you have two main options when it comes to how to carry water in the pack: either a water bottle or a hydration bladder (also referred to as a hydration reservoir).
+Being able to carry enough water for your hike is one of the most important reasons to take a backpack hiking in the first place, and you have two main options when it comes to how to carry water in the pack: either a water bottle or a hydration bladder (also referred to as a hydration reservoir).

-Hydration bladders are typically included with smaller daypacks designed for other sports such as mountain biking and skiing (as well as, of course, running hydration packs), however they are now also included with some hiking daypacks – and if not included, most good hiking daypacks are designed to accommodate one so that you can carry the water on your back and drink out of a flexible hose that clips to your front.
+Hydration bladders are typically included with smaller packs designed for other sports such as mountain biking and skiing (as well as, of course, running hydration packs), however they are now also included with some hiking backpacks – and if not included, most good packs are designed to accommodate one so that you can carry the water on your back and drink out of a flexible hose that clips to your front.
 This is a neat way to carrying water while hiking, although as you can’t see the water bladder it’s more difficult to monitor your intake and how much water you have left while you’re hiking.